rentico/.github/PULL_REQUEST_TEMPLATE.md

 ## 📝 What changed?

---Brief description about what is changed
+-- Brief description about what is changed

 ## 🎯 Why